 - Abrasives

-You have to remove the parts where you don’t want the primer or the paint, remove them properly, and put them aside.
-While using gloves, you need to clean the frame and forks of the bike with paper dipped in white spirits.
+Now remove the parts where you don’t want the primer or the paint and put them aside.
+Wear safety gloves, and clean the frame and forks of the bike with paper dipped in white spirits.
 This will remove any kind of grease and dust so that you can paint it later on!

 How Many Coatings Are Enough?

 The first process would be to remove their paint, wash them, grease them, and in the end, paint them.
 Using warm water to wash the components is a really good idea.
-Use a kitchen sponge if necessary, we want the components to be shiny when we are done with them.
+Use a kitchen sponge if necessary.

 The cranks and bottom bracket are the most vulnerable parts of a bike and they can easily get damaged.
 If they do get damaged, then it is wise to get them replaced instead of repairing them because that rarely works out!

-In the case that cranks and the bottom bracket are not damaged, you have to clean them and re-attach them on the bike.
-You will need a toothbrush and some spirit to start the initial cleanse, make sure that all the parts like bearings and axles are covered in spirits, this will eliminate the old grease.
+In the case where the cranks and the bottom bracket are not damaged, you have to clean them and re-attach them on the bike.
+You will need a toothbrush and some spirit to start the initial cleanse.
+Make sure that all the parts like bearings and axles are covered in spirits, this will eliminate the old grease.

 When all the components have been cleaned, it is time to lubricate them, do that properly, and let them sit there for a while.